OriginalName457/Rainbow_Text_App/README.md

 # Rainbow_Text_App
-This is a rainbow text application, which displays rainbow patterned text and messages!
+This is a rainbow text application for the Galactic Unicorn, which displays rainbow patterned text and messages!
 Highly customizable.